Hunger rates are surging

 For lives the world over to truly be transformed, greater political will and funding are needed to reach every child who is suffering.
 We are calling on governments, policymakers and humanitarians around the globe to help ensure that these approaches are actually taken up, fully funded, and put into practice.

-Please make an immediate donation to support our work.
-Your generous support can help us reach children and families at risk of starvation, while supporting IRC programmes in 40 countries worldwide.
+Please give now.
+Your gift can help us reach children and families at risk of starvation, while supporting IRC programs in 40 countries worldwide.

-These dire statistics will only worsen as violence and famine overtake countries in need.
+These dire statistics will only worsen as violence, locusts, disease and famine overtake countries in need.

 50 million